|

 to be very happy.
 If

-someone bases his happiness or unhappiness
+someone bases his or her happiness or unhappiness

 on major